NIS 2 Directive Explained : Our Comprehensive Overview and Guide

 What can you do right now?

 • Read the European NIS 2 Directive : Begin by familiarizing yourself with the content of the directive, especially Articles 20 and 21.
-Although ANSSI has announced an initial draft of the transposition of NIS 2 into French law on February 27, 2024, it is still early to know all the details.
 By studying the original directive articles, you can anticipate the key cybersecurity measures to implement, both organizationally and technically.

 • Study the ISO 27001 standard : In France, the ISO 27001 standard is renowned for its best practices in information security management.
 This standard can provide a solid framework to structure your compliance efforts with NIS 2, particularly in terms of risk management and security policy implementation.